The Site Server fails to show up in SS Console with a message "Could not connect to Root Site Server".

 - Recycle services and confirm all services start correctly

-This typically occurs when settings for the Work Manager don't match the Site Server Configuration our the necessary certificates have expired.
+This typically occurs when the Work Manager Certificate and Site Server Certificate do not match or have expired.